omarbadr20/2-Wheeled-Self-Balancing-Robot/README.md

 ## Sensor Integration
 The system uses an MPU-6500 IMU to determine orientation:
 - Accelerometer: Calculates tilt ($\theta_{acc}$) using gravity projection but suffers from vibration.
-- Gyroscope: Measures angular velocity ($\omega$) but suffers from integration drift over time13.
+- Gyroscope: Measures angular velocity ($\omega$) but suffers from integration drift over time.

 ## Complementary Filter
 To fuse the sensor data, a digital Complementary Filter is implemented in LabVIEW.
 It combines the stable (but noisy) accelerometer data with the responsive (but drifting) gyroscope integration:

 $$\theta(t) = 0.98 \cdot (\theta(t-1) + \omega_{gyro} \cdot dt) + 0.02 \cdot \theta_{acc}$$

-This filter places 98% weight on the gyroscope for short-term responsiveness and 2% on the accelerometer to correct drift.
+This filter assigns 98% of its weight to the gyroscope for short-term responsiveness and 2% to the accelerometer to correct drift.

 ## Sensor Calibration
 A separate calibration VI is used to calculate the gyroscope offset.
-The robot is held vertically, and 500 samples are averaged to find the bias, which is then subtracted from raw readings during operation
+The robot is held vertically, and 500 samples are averaged to find the bias, which is then subtracted from the raw readings during operation

 ![alt text](https://github.com/omarbadr20/2-Wheeled-Self-Balancing-Robot/blob/main/Related%20Media/Calibration_Snippet.png)